manuelkiessling/nodebeginnerbook-manuscript/manuscript/nodebeginner.md

 You are reading the final version of this book, i.e., updates are only done to correct errors or to reflect changes in new versions of Node.js.
-It was last updated on July 30, 2014.
+It was last updated on August 27, 2014.

 The code samples in this book are tested to work with Node.js version 0.10.29.